 In short, UV 400 means that the lens will block ultraviolet (UV) light shorter than or equal to 400 nanometers (nm).
 Of course, all ultraviolet waves have different lengths

 (2) What are UVA and UVB?

-Some optical shops will be equipped with professional spectrum transmission meter, which can detect the UV transmittance of sunglasses.
-The LS108 spectrum transmission meter can measure the transmittance of 395nm violet light of spectacle lenses, but why test the transmittance of 395nm violet light?
+Some optical shops will be equipped with professional spectrum transmission meter, which can detect the blue light/purple light transmittance of sunglasses.
+The LS108 spectrum transmission meter can measure 395nm transmittance and rejection of spectacle lenses, but why test the transmittance of 395nm ultraviolet light?

 Ultraviolet light refers to electromagnetic waves with a wavelength of 10nm-380nm (or 10nm-400nm).
 The blocking effect of sunglasses on ultraviolet rays of different wavelengths usually decreases with increasing wavelength.
 This is because the wavelength range of visible light is 380-760nm (or 400-760nm).
 A pair of qualified sunglasses must have good visible light transmittance.
 Therefore, sunglasses generally have a poorer UV blocking effect with larger wavelengths.
 When measuring sunglasses, we can directly detect the ultraviolet (or purple) transmittance at 395nm.
 If the glasses have a lower ultraviolet transmittance at this wavelength, it also indicates that the transmittance to other wavelengths is lower.
 Taking the European standard as an example, when using the LS108 spectrum transmission meter for testing, if the UV lens has a UV transmittance of 395nm of less than 0.5%, it indicates that the lens has a UV400 effect.

 4. How to tell if the sunglasses have UV protection?